-connections between student performance and curriculum and instruction. student performance and curriculum and instruction.
+Part II: Assessment - Analysis and Use of Information to Inform Future Practice sumples und demevenie ni uutu reluteu to unit ussessii ienusj Analysis of Student Performance /4 PI 3.4 The teacher candidate demonstrates the ability to analyze student performance and statistical measures to determine student learning and assessment effectiveness.
+The teacher candidate analyzes student performance accurately while discussing the meaning of whole-class achievement data (including appropriate measures of central tendency and distribution).
+Analyses cite significant evidence from a range of student samples to make connections between student performance and curriculum and instruction.
+The teacher candidate analyzes student performance that provides insight into the meaning of whole-class achievement data (including appropriate measures of central tendency and distribution).
+Analyses cite student samples to make connections between student performance and curriculum and instruction.
+The teacher candidate writes an analysis of student performance that incompletely or inaccurately discusses the meaning of whole- class achievement data (including appropriate measures of central tendency and distribution).
 The analysis cites minimal evidence from student samples.
+The teacher candidate writes an analysis of student performance that incompletely or inaccurately discusses the meaning of whole- class achievement data (including appropriate measures of central tendency and distribution).
 The analysis does not cite evidence from student samples.
-Analysis of Effectiveness of Assessments with Proposed Changes/4 PI 3.4 The teacher candidate demonstrates the ability to identify strengths of one's data analyses and areas for improvement.
+Analysis of Effectiveness of Assessments with Proposed Changes /4 PI 3.4 The teacher candidate demonstrates the ability to identify strengths of one's data analyses and areas for improvement.
 The teacher candidate constructs assessment analyses that identify strengths in specific assessment structures, or in questions that provide high-quality evidence of varied student thinking or skills, and areas for improvement.
 Proposed changes effectively address varied student needs in considering needed areas for improvement.
 The teacher candidate constructs assessment analyses that identify strengths and areas for improvement.
 Proposed changes effectively address needed areas for improvement.
 The teacher candidate includes an assessment analysis that weakly connects task structure with the quality of evidence it provides.
 Or, proposed changes do not effectively address needed areas for improvement.
 The teacher candidate includes an assessment analysis that does not connect task structure with the quality of evidence it provides, and proposed changes do not effectively address needed areas for improvement.